pepopo978/nampower/README.md

 Added spell queuing, automatic retry on error, and quickcasting with lots of customization.

 ### Configuration
+There is a companion addon to make it easy to check/change the settings in game.
+You can download it [here](https://github.com/pepopo978/nampowersettings).

 The following CVars control the behavior of the spell queuing system:

 You can access CVars in game with `/run DEFAULT_CHAT_FRAME:AddMessage(GetCVar("CVarName"))`<br>